-The territory of modern Pakistan was home to various ancient cultures, including the Neolithic Mehrgarh and the Bronze Age Indus Valley Civilisation, and has undergone invasions or settlements by Hindu Persian Indo-Greek, Islamic Turco-Mongol, Afghan and Sikh cultures.
+The territory of modern Pakistan was home to several ancient cultures, including the Neolithic Mehrgarh and the Bronze Age Indus Valley Civilisation, and has undergone invasions or settlements by Hindu Persian Indo-Greek, Islamic Turco-Mongol, Afghan and Sikh cultures.
 The area has been ruled by various empire and dynasties, including the Indian Mauryan Empire the Persian Achaemenid Empire the Arab Umayyad Caliphate, the Mongol Empire the Mughal Empire the Durrani Empire the Sikh Empire and the British Empire As a result of the Pakistan Movement led by Muhammad Ali Jinnah and India's struggle for independence, Pakistan was created in 1947 as an independent nation for Muslims from the regions in the east and west of India where there was a Muslim majority.
 Initially a dominion, Pakistan adopted a new constitution in 1956, becoming an Islamic republic

 A civil war in 1971 resulted in the secession of East Pakistan as the new country of Bangladesh

 Pakistan is a federal parliamentary republic consisting of four provinces and four federal territories.
 It is an ethnically and linguistically diverse country, with a similar variation in its geography and wildlife.
-A regional and middle power, Pakistan has the seventh largest standing armed forces in the world and is a declared nuclear weapons state, being the only nation in the Muslim world, and the second in South Asia, to have that status.
+A regional and middle power, Pakistan has the seventh largest standing military in the world and is a declared nuclear weapons state, being the only nation in the Muslim world, and the second in South Asia, to have that status.
 It has a semi-industrialised economy which is the 27th largest in the world in terms of purchasing power and 47th largest in terms of nominal GDP.